-In a time where information on absolutely anything is ubiquitous, the attention span of the average person is most arguably decreasing.
-Being subjected to a constant tidal wave of news, the vast majority of which is horribly depressing, makes us want to ignore more.
-Happy with reading headlines which we can bring up in conversation just to give everyone else the impression that we are engaged with the political world around us.
+Information is everywhere.
+We can’t seem to get away from it.
+We are subjected to a constant tidal wave of news and the more we are exposed to it the more we chose to ignore.
+Obviously, we can’t read every article, watch every video or listen to every podcast, so we are happy with cherry picking headlines which we can bring up in conversation just to give everyone else the impression that we are politically engaged.
 Ignoring just enough of the details just so that we can keep shopping at Amazon guilt-free!
 Isabella Eklöf’s daring debut feature, Holiday, is demanding that we do exactly the opposite.
 She is forcing the audience to face to what they most likely already know.

-It is no coincidence that the film opens with Sascha shoe shopping in an expensive boutique as this reflects her relationship with consumerism.
-Whether it’s material goods or drugs, Sascha - along with the rest of the Western world, generally speaking - leads a sheltered life.
-She is staying in a beautiful villa in a stunning location, yet seems indifferent to the fact that it has been funded by her boyfriend’s drug dealing; a trade which runs on exploitation and violence.
+It is no coincidence that the film opens with Sascha shoe shopping in an expensive boutique reflecting her attitude to the consumer market.
+Whether it’s material goods or drugs, Sascha leads a life guided by her wilful ignorance.
+She is staying in a beautiful villa in a stunning location yet seems indifferent to the fact that it has been funded by her boyfriend’s drug dealing; a trade which runs on exploitation and violence.

 While Holiday is most definitely an engrossing watch it is undoubtedly challenging viewing.
 There are scenes of assault, sexual humiliation and a rape scene that has been described as "one of the more explicit and brutal rape scenes in recent memory", probably since Gaspar Noe’s Irreversible (2002).
 In response to this, Eklöf has said: